 Changing job or losing a job, moving abroad or moving house, suffering an accident or an illness and even the happy event of becoming a mother or a father are hard to carry on your own.
 During such times, couples and families test their connection by asking "security questions": Are you there for me?
 Can I count on you?
 Can I trust you?
-If the answer is delayed or perceived as negative, people sometimes try indirect strategies to reconnect and engage in conflictual dialogues.
+If the answer is delayed or perceived as negative, we sometimes try indirect strategies to reconnect and are pulled down into the spiral of conflictual dialogues.